Critique: Hope Restored Marriage Intensives Are Not the “Miracle” Abused Wives Seek

 Focus on the Family’s public tax records show that the year they added the Hope Restored program they brought in $2.5 million from their marriage enrichment programs.

-Now, nearly 10 years later, with more locations open in the United States, plus three new locations in Canada, who knows how much they bring in?
+Now, nearly 10 years later, with more locations open in the United States, plus three new locations in Canada, it appears that in fiscal year 2023, they had 1516 couples attend, likely bringing in more than $6 million.
 Just in the past 18 months, they’ve increased their counseling staff listed on their public website by nearly 30% between Feb 2022 and June 2023 (see below).
 Who knows how many people they lure with their miracle claims?
 It’s a lot of money and a lot of frightened wives.
+Six million dollars is a lot money for a program that has such a poor track record.

-(Focus on the Family asked the IRS to reclassify them-from being a “nonprofit” to being a “church”-so the public no longer has access to how much income they receive from these programs.
+(Focus on the Family asked the IRS to reclassify them—from being a “nonprofit” to being a “church”—so they aren’t required to share their financials (IRS 990s) publicly anymore.
+However, they do have portions of their 990s, and the names of their board, on their own website.
 Also of note: Hope Restored has gone through two other names, but all under the same leaders.
 You can do an online search for the previous name National Institute for Marriage.)

 How do I know?
 I have interviewed many people.
 I have more than 200 members in my private Facebook group who say they’ve attended one or more overnight marriage intensives or retreats and their marriages got worse.